This is a basic guide to naval terms and Royal Navy equipment.

 Queen Elizabeth class Aircraft Carriers – After more than 10 years of prevarication, work began on them in 2007.
 At 65,000 tons they will be the largest vessels the RN has ever operated.
 Under the 2010 SSDR plan both will be built but only one will be commissioned.
 In 2012 it was decided they will operate the F35B vertical take off aircraft instead of the conventional F35C announced in 2010.
 Never before has so much misinformation, media hype and nonsense has been generated by a ship building programme (more details here).
 Ultimately if funded and supported properly and these vessels could serve for 40+ years and represent great value for money.
 (See the article ‘the case for aircraft carriers’) Aircraft carriers construction photo board here.

 Astute class submarines - 7 new SSNs being built for the RN by BAe Systems at Barrow.
 They will probably be among the best submarines in the world when they are in service but a delayed and expensive build programme has been a problem.
-HMS Astute finally went to sea in April 2010 but she has experienced an exceptionally difficult and unlucky acceptance trials period – due to be fully operation in 2013.
+HMS Astute finally went to sea in April 2010 but she experienced an exceptionally difficult trials period – fully operation in 2013.
+The 2nd HMS Ambush Commissioned March 2013.
 Astute class photo board here.

 HMS Dauntless, Type 45 Destroyer

 Type 45 Daring Class destroyers.
 Equipped with sophisticated PAAMS anti- aircraft missile system, 6 of these very large destroyers are being built by BAe Systems in Glasgow.
 A flawed attempt to produce a common European destroyer was abandoned and a tortuous design history resulted in long delays to the start of the programme.
-Early trials with first of class, HMS Daring indicate these will be highly effective ships although considering they cost around £1 billion each, it is shocking that they are NOT fitted with Tomahawk land attack missiles or any anti ship missiles.
-So far only HMS Daring & Diamond have received Phalanx CIWS.
+Trials indicate these will be highly effective ships, although considering they cost around £1 billion each, it is shocking that they are NOT fitted with Tomahawk land attack missiles.
+They are gradually receiving Phalanx CIWS and 4 ships will be fitted with Harpoon anti-ship missiles removed from decommissioned frigates .

 MARS – Military Afloat Reach and Sustainability.
 The ridiculous acronym for the programme to replace the ageing RFA fleet.
 Many of the RFAs are in need of replacement, particularly the tankers which don’t conform to modern double-hull safety standards.
 After as series of delays the original £2.5 Billion plan for 12 ships was abandoned.
 In February 2012 it was announced amid much controversy, that a £485 million contract to build 4 new RFA tankers had been awarded to a British company but the construction would be sub-contracted to South Korea.In November 2012 it was announced the 4 tankers will be named RFA Tidespring, Tiderace, Tidesurge and Tideforce.
 Tide class photo board here.